Timescales of quantum and classical chaotic spin models evolving toward equilibrium: Quantum and Classical model

+are quasi-periodic functions defined by the $x$ and $y$ spin components of all other spins $j \neq k$.
+This means that Eq.~(\ref{eq:parametric}) describes the motion of a {\it parametric oscillator} with a time-dependent frequency $\Omega_k(t)$, under an external quasi-periodic force originated from the motion of the spins $j \neq k$.
+The important point is that both $F_k(t)$ and $\Omega_k(t)$, in the first order of perturbation in $J_0$ do not depend on the $S^z_k$-component.
+This means that the main mechanism of chaos in the considered spin model arises from the parametric instability of the linear oscillator, which is caused by the time-dependence of the frequency $\Omega_k(t)$.
+In contrast, the instability resulting from the overlap of non-linear resonances only emerges in the second order of perturbation theory, and therefore plays a minor role.

+Note that the instability of the motion of the individual spins can be measured numerically in a relatively straightforward manner, in contrast to the more challenging task of determining the Lyapunov spectra.
+Our numerical analysis in~\cite{Benet2023} revealed that the maximal Lyapunov exponent, $\lambda_{+}$, associated with the motion of a single spin is approximately equal to the maximal Lyapunov exponent in the full spectrum of exponents of the many-body spin model.
+This finding significantly simplifies the derivation of the characteristic timescale defined by the Lyapunov spectra.

-As discussed in~\cite{Benet2023}, it is possible to talk about ergodicity of the entire classical system by examining the motion of each single spin on the Bloch sphere.
-This significantly simplifies the numerical analysis of the onset of ergodicity, because we do not need to determine ergodicity in the multi-dimensional phase space.
+Since local instability determined by the Lyapunov exponent is not enough to characterize global chaos, that is, chaos on the level of the global phase space, which is typically associated with ergodicity, we carefully analyzed the problem of classical ergodicity in Ref.~\cite{Benet2023}.
+As explained there, a very efficient and simple way to rigorously define classical ergodicity in spin systems is to verify the ergodicity of the motion of each individual spin on its unit sphere.
+This significantly simplifies the numerical analysis of ergodicity, because we do not need to consider the full many-dimensional phase space.

-{ \it Relaxation.-- } To study the dynamics, we consider initial conditions in the middle of the energy band, where the system is strongly chaotic and ergodic.
-We investigate how the relaxation process depends on the interaction $J_0$ and the system size $L$, keeping fixed the semiclassical parameter $S=2$.
-In all figures, the parameters are $\nu=1.4$, $B_0=1$, $\delta W=0.2$.
-The dynamics takes place in the energy shell, which is defined by the projection of $H$ onto $H_0$\cite{Benet2023}.